Dorsone/laravel-service-generator/README.md

-# Laravel Artisan Command For Creating and Linking Service
+# Laravel artisan command for creating and linking services
 This library adds to your project functionality that can be generate a services

 ### Installation